 Best Paper Awards

 We will present four Best Conference Paper awards in the following categories: micro topics (individual and group level analysis), macro topics (organization level analysis and strategy focus), conference theme, and best student paper.
-The Conference Theme Best Paper Award recognizes a paper that best captures the theme of the 2018 Conference— Meeting Challenges of Continuous Transformation and Upgrading.
+The Conference Theme Best Paper Award recognizes a paper that best captures the theme of the 2018 Conference— Meeting Challenges of Continuous Transformation.

 Meeting Venue and Registration